gonzalo-brandan/gonzalo-brandan.github.io/_posts/2025-11-29-Configure a Basic WLAN on the WLC.md

 ---
-title: TITLE
-date: YYYY-MM-DD HH:MM:SS +/-TTTT
+title: "Configure a Basic WLAN on the WLC"
+date: 2025-11-29 16:54:00 +0000
-categories: [TOP_CATEGORY, SUB_CATEGORY]
+categories: networking
-tags: [TAG]     # TAG names should always be lowercase
+tags: [WLAN, Cisco, Tutorial]
+comments: true
+toc: true
+layout: post
 ---
 In this lab I will learn some of the features of a wireless LAN controller.
 I will create a new WLAN on the controller and implement security on that LAN.
 Then, I will configure a wireless host to connect to the new WLAN through an AP that is under the control of the WLC.